loleczekqdev/loleczekqdev/README.md

 - 👋 Hi, I’m @loleczekqdev
-- 👀 I’m interested in Programming
+- 👀 I’m a beginner go programmer
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning web dev
-- 💞️ I work with the Creeper Client :D
 - 📫 How to reach me:
-Discord: loleczekq#1234
+Discord: casualvoid

 <!---
 loleczekqdev/loleczekqdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.